 The Yale University-funded New Haven Promise not only helps students financially, the program leverages its benefits to increase institutional grants for recipients and it provides a link between the scholars and the business community.

 But an anchor to all this educational opportunity is access to federal financial aid in the form of Pell Grants.
-If students navigate all the paperwork, it is not uncommon for New Haveners to fund more than 70 percent of their post-secondary education through grants and scholarships.
+If students navigate all the paperwork, it is not uncommon for New Haveners to fund more than 70 percent of their education through grants and scholarships.

 To ensure this kind of assistance for students, FAFSA New Haven is committed to providing support in filing for federal aid, thus making sure that no money is left on the table.